vknabel/lithia/README.md

 ## Is Lithia for you?

-No. Unless you want to play around with new language concepts for local non-production projects with a proof of concept programming language.
+No, unless you want to play around with new language concepts for local non-production projects with a proof of concept programming language.
 I’d be happy to hear your feedback!

 ### Roadmap